Triumph of the Will

 (1935) Triumph of the Will is a documentary propaganda film made for Hitler in 1935.
 It centers around the 1934 Nazi Party Congress in Nuremberg.
 The Nuremberg Rallies were held annually from 1933 to 1938 as huge propaganda events.

 I read: “This film has been called the most powerful propaganda film ever made.”
-Okay.
+It was the inspiration for Frank Capra’s series Why We Fight, as it was for Chaplin’s The Great Dictator.

 I’ve attended many motivational rallies.
-Anthony Robbins, Elvis, Jimmy Swaggart … couldn’t come close to Adolf and his crew on how to whip a crowd into a frenzy.
+Anthony Robbins, Elvis, Jimmy Swaggart … none of them could come close to Adolf and his crew on how to whip a crowd into a frenzy.
 A choreographed frenzy to be sure.
 I know there was some rehearsal for this but the street scenes, the candids … they weren’t rehearsed.

 Hey, I wanted to be there too!
 Darling little girls.
 Handsome young men.
 (17 minutes into the video) I was watching perfection.
 The Truman Show.
 Shangri-la.
 Everyone was either smiling, cheering, clapping, or crying for joy.
 And then of course there was Hitler who was going to make everything in the world right again.
 For the pure Aryan Germans.